-Kellie alternated flight crew roles as both a Bio-Medical Monitor and the Suited Test Subject.
+Kellie has alternated flight crew roles as both a Bio-Medical Monitor and the Suited Test Subject.
 While serving as the test subject herself, Kellie flew fully pressurized in a Final Frontier Design IVA spacesuit, while also outfitted with a Bio-Monitor undershirt.
 The Bio-Monitor experiment is a smart garment developed by the Canadian Space Agency, designed to track an astronaut’s vitals in real-time.
 To help support data collection and validation ahead of the experiment’s launch to the International Space Station, Kellie completed a number of exercise maneuvers in microgravity while wearing the Bio-Monitor smart garment.
 The experiment is currently onboard the International Space Station with CSA astronaut David Saint-Jacques.

 As always, Kellie also brought along an item of small but personal significance to fly with her in microgravity – in this case, her daughter’s very own mission patch!